 • Listings with long listing durations are underperforming

 • Items with significant stock levels have low sales

 Sellers are time constraint on what metrics they would be able to review, analyse and action each day.
 As a result, it was clear that we needed to present a high-level view of all their marketplaces with information prioritised to allow it to be digested quickly.

 The solution was a limited number of alerts.
-Which are a short sentence with all the information needed within it to be able to quickly scan and decide if it is something that needs looking into.
+Which are a short sentence with all the information needed, to be able to quickly scan and decide if it is something that needs looking into.

-Alerts are divided into low and high performing alerts with low at the top as sellers monitor these closely.
-Initially I showed only the top category for alert were listings had dropped in sales and views, as to limit the list.
+Alerts are divided into low and high performing, with low presented first as sellers monitor these closely.
+Initially, I showed only the top category for alerts where listings had dropped in sales and views, as to limit the list.
 However, feedback from sellers showed that we needed to allow them to see more categories for these type of alerts.
-For later versions we expanded it, allowing a seller to look at the top 5 categories for each alert.
+For later versions we expanded it, allowing a seller to look at the top 5 categories.

 Previously, we had only integrated with eBay, so adding Amazon and Shopify each came with their own complexities.
 For example, we had to create a new category tree to normalise the data, as all three marketplaces have different methods.